aws-expert/learning-aws-solutions-architect/aws-objectives/domínio-2-Design-arquiteturas-resiliente.md/iam-aws-cli.md

 - these policies define the permissions of users.
 - in aws you apply the least privilege principle: don't give more permissions than a user needs.

+## IAM - Password Policy
+- strong passwords = high security for your accounts
+- in AWS you can set a password policy

+## Multi Factor Authenticator
+- users have access to your account and can possibly change configurations or delete resources in your AWS.

+### MFA devices options in AWS
+- virtual MFA device (Google Authenticator, Authy)
+- universal 2nd factor (U2F) security key.
+- hardware key fob MFA device
+- hardware key fob MFA device for AWS govCloud (US).

+## How users can access AWS?
+- to access the AWS you have 3 options:
+  - AWS management console
+  - AWS command line interface (AWS CLI)
+  - AWS software development kit (SDK)
+- access key are generated throught the AWS console.
+- users manage their own access keys.
+- access keys are secret, just like a password. don't share them.
+- access key ID = username
+- secret access key = passwords.
+-